The Weight of Love: When Caring Makes Communication Harder

 If They Shut Down or Go Silent

 Silence can be harder to navigate than anger because it's unclear what it means.
 Give them time to process, but also gently check in: 'I know this is a lot to take in.
 Would it help to talk about this again in a few days?' or 'Your silence is hard for me to read.
 Are you okay?'
-Some parents need time to move from shock to acceptance, and pushing for an immediate response can backfire.
+Some parents need time — sometimes days, sometimes longer — before they can talk about it without the shock still running the show, and pushing for an immediate response can backfire.

 Building Understanding Over Time